THE FRINGE ORGANIZATION

 Traditionally the responsibility for paying the registration falls upon the participant; venues may choose to fund their participant’s registrations based on special agreements.

 Venues and participants will be responsible for arranging time for technical rehearsals of productions.
 Artists are encouraged to keep technical complication to a minimum, both in the spirit of Fringe and to facilitate this process.
 Generally, venues are asked to provide a rep lighting plot and a basic sound system.
+Some may also offer livestream services, but not all!
+It's important for you to ask these questions of prospective venues before booking to ensure the experience you're looking for is possible at your space.

 All venue-sold ancillary revenue including alcohol, food, and merchandise benefits the venue company or is subject to any pre-existing agreements.
 Ancillary revenue sold in Fringe-run venues benefits the Festival.